diditong/full-stack-development/content/algorithms/binary_search/_index.md

   return -1;
 }
 ```
-3. Find the index of the last element that is less than or equal to target.
+3. <=: Find the index of the last element that is less than or equal to target.
+This pattern is related to 2 as the last element that is smaller than or equal to the target is simply the one preceding the element that is stricly greater than the target.
+To save some time and energy, here I don't write a code snippet.

-val(2) = val(3) + 1
-4. Find the index of the last element that is strictly smaller than target.
+4. <: Find the index of the last element that is strictly smaller than target.
+The code is almost the same to that for 2 except for several adjustments as indicated below.

 ```js
 const findIndex = (arr, target) => {
   let l = 0;